prowestgis/upp-wg/interop.md

 ##### Response

-The response will be returned as a JSON API resource identifier document of type `permit-application` with an assigned GUID.
+The response will be returned as a JSON API resource identifier document of type [Permit Application](interop/mimetypes/vnd.upp.permit.json) with an assigned GUID.
 A `links` section is defined that contains the URL of the new permit application and a git origin URL that other UPP systems can use to create a local checkout of the permit application files.

 ```json
 {